 You are considering filing bankruptcy in Oklahoma and understand that you can qualify by passing the Chapter 7 means test.
 You can qualify for Chapter 7 bankruptcy in Oklahoma in two different ways, so the purpose of this article is to share how to pass the means test for Chapter 7.

-The Oklahoma bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Oklahoma bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022 - 2023.
 You may only have to take one calculator if your income level is lower than the Oklahoma Chapter 7 bankruptcy income level.

 |# of People||Annual Income|

 Not all income is included in the bankruptcy means test.
 For example, some disability and social security income are not included in the bankruptcy mean test

 .
 Other incomes that are not included in the Oklahoma means test are payments of victims of war crimes and payments related to a national emergency (such as COVID-19).

 So, let's go through the types of income included in the Oklahoma bankruptcy means test.
 The language includes any amount paid by any entity other than the debtor, on a regular basis for household expenses of the debtor.
 It's a broad definition, so let's cover a few of the types of income included

 - Spousal income (in a joint case or if not legally separated)

 - Net Rental Income

 - Oklahoma government income